-The Chautauqua Prize /
+The Chautauqua Prize

-Awarded for the first time in the summer of 2012, The Chautauqua Prize is a national prize which celebrates a book that provides a richly rewarding reading experience and honors the author for a significant contribution to the literary arts.
+Awarded annually since 2012, The Chautauqua Prize draws upon Chautauqua's considerable literary legacy to celebrate a book that provides a richly rewarding reading experience and honor the author for a significant contribution to the literary arts.
 The author receives $7,500 and all travel and expenses for a one-week summer residency at Chautauqua Institution in western New York.